Chapter 8 - Just a Small Bite

 Sunday, April 24, 1994

 Only a few years had passed since the mature discipline of statistics had started up a passionate affair with the very young and sexy computer science.
-It was going to prove to be a dangerous union—a black swan with world-reaching consequences.
+It was destined to be a catastrophic union—a black swan with world-devouring consequences.

-Sara took the short cab ride to Lafitte's to meet up with Tammo, a doctor from Amsterdam she had met at the conference in Dallas the previous month.
+Sara took the brief cab ride to Lafitte's to rendezvous with Tammo, a doctor from Amsterdam she had encountered at the Dallas conference the previous month.

 "Let me buy you another drink."